American Fascism: The Democrats and the deportation machine

 (Remember, Friends: Capitalism does not solve poverty.
 Capitalism creates poverty and then criminalizes it.)

 In South Korea recently, when the corrupt administration declared martial law, members of the legislative body scaled the walls of the presidential palace and ultimately deposed the president, who now faces prosecution.
 The first one to scale the walls was later elected the new president, because he understood the dire need in that moment.
 Compare this to our members of Congress, who refused to push aside a single Trump staffer blocking the door to a vital agency, which they had the legal right to inspect.
 Our legislators are, with the potential exception of Rashida Tlaib and Ilhan Omar, not meeting the need of this moment.
+That’s the nicest way to put it.

-ICE’s current director was appointed by Barack Obama.
+ICE’s current director was appointed by Obama.
 That director, Tom Homan, recently commented, about Trump’s April 28 Executive Order, that he may arrest mayors and governors who stand in the way of these plans.
 “Wait to see what’s coming,” he said ominously.

-How are Democrats on the genocide in Gaza?
-Earlier this summer, a FOIA’ed document was released showing snipers on the roofs above protests at Ohio State University, where I once took classes.
+In summer 2025, a government document was released confirming what amateur photographers had captured: snipers on the roofs above protests for Palestine at Ohio State University, where I once took classes.
 In early May, Columbia University had suspended four student journalists for showing how the security forces abused student protesters, some of whom left the scene on stretchers.
-If you went to a Palestine protest any time in the last 18 months, Democrats have taken more meaningful action against you than they have against the entire Trump administration.
-This is objective truth.
-The question is, What does it mean?
+This is objective truth: if you went to a Palestine protest any time in the last 18 months, Democrats have taken more meaningful action against you than they have against the entire Trump administration, or Israel.
+The question is, What does this mean?

 “Being able to recognize a genocide ten years after it happens is useless,” said one social post.
 “You need the f***ing spine to take an unpopular position while there’s still time for it to matter, or else you’re a danger to the world.”
+Democrats fit the bill as a danger to the world.
+Are you still voting for them?
+Is your family; are your friends?

 The reason the Democrats abandoned rhetoric of “resistance” for this Trump term is that the morality and logic of resistance would be applied to Palestine.
 As Chuck Schumer said in so many words, the party wants this genocide more than they want rights and laws domestically.

 “Reform the Dems from the inside” could not be more laughable given this and the recent ouster of David Hogg, a moderate, from Democratic Party leadership.
 We now have clear evidence that this party will be undemocratic whenever doing so serves the billionaire class, and that they’ll support a genocide for personal wealth and power.
+What more do you need?

 Do you remember how the border wall Harris denigrated as a VP candidate became a central element of her Presidential campaign?
 That’s the Overton Window at work.
 But also, it must be said, an embrace of fascism.